 In general, any person who is not or is no longer directly participating in hostilities shall be considered a civilian, unless he or she is a member of armed forces or groups.
-Members of armed forces or groups that are hors de combat ('out of battle") also enjoy protection under international humanitarian law.
+Members of armed forces or groups that are hors de combat ('out of battle'') also enjoy protection under international humanitarian law.
 In case of doubt, the individual or group of individuals shall be considered civilian and afforded the protection owed to civilians until determined otherwise.
-It is importance to understand the context in making this distinction.
+It is essential to understand the context in making this distinction.
 The distinction can only be made on a case by case basis.

-The DPKO-DFS Policy on POC in paragraph 41 discusses the distinction of civilians from fighters or combatants: Civilians may be in the possession of arms, without necessarily having a status of 'combatant'.
-Under international humanitarian law, civilians who are in the possession of arms, for example, for the purpose of self-defence and the protection of their property but who have not been, or are not currently engaged in hostilities are entitled to protection.
+Under international humanitarian law, civilians who are in the possession of arms, for example, for self-defence and the protection of their property but who have not been, or are not currently engaged in hostilities, are entitled to protection.
 Fighters or combatants from state security forces, affiliated proxies or non-state armed groups may, on the other hand, display no visible signs revealing their status, such as military fatigues.
 Missions shall therefore carefully analyse, determine and disseminate appropriate guidance on the distinction between civilians and fighters or combatants encountered in their area of responsibility (AOR).
 In case of doubt, the individual or group of individuals shall be considered civilian and afforded the protection owed to civilians until determined otherwise.
 Why is it important to identify civilians?
-The main reason peacekeepers need to distinguish civilians from combatants is to understand who they must seek to protect in order to implement their protection of civilian mandates.
+The main reason peacekeepers need to distinguish civilians from combatants is to understand who they must seek to protect in order to implement their protection of civilians mandates.
 This does not mean, however, that those who are not civilians are enemies of peacekeepers and it does not automatically justify the use of force against them.
 For example, combatants who are placed hors de combat because of capture or injury must not be the target of military attacks and must be given appropriate medical and other care.